 India will start exporting container cargo to Russia via Iran and Azerbaijan from next month as it moves forward to operationalise international corridor INSTC, CBEC (Customs) Commissioner S Kumar said today.
-The move, he said, would cut down cargo transport time by half to nearly 17 days, from the earlier 35 days, using just the sea route.
-"India will shift its first export consignment via Bandar Abbas to Russia from mid-January.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)